 Over the past several years he was a big influence on Evan.
 Evan loved his music too and he gave him some great advice, including "when you play covers, make them your own...don't try to sound like the artist'...and so he did.
 He also played a few times with Evan as a duo and in our Songwriters shows.
 He influenced Evan so much that he started playing Dreaming Out Loud a couple of years ago at many of his gigs.
 I remember sending a video to Rick and he loved it.
 He also talked about putting together an album of local artists doing his songs and Evan doing Dreaming Out Loud.
 I really hope we can make that dream come true for him in the near future.

-One of my favorite shows that he played was with Evan at The Canalside in Port Colborne when they both swapped songs all night and Rick went into a great version of Your Mama Don't Dance and he asked Evan to play harmonica.
+The Canalside in Port Colborne when they both swapped songs all night and Rick went into a great version of Your Mama Don't Dance and he asked Evan to play harmonica.
 I enjoyed it so much I forgot to video tape it.
 But I have the memory!!
 He also did a killer version of "Ain't Even Done With The Night"...and yes, he made it his own.

 What I'll remember the most is our talks last year before or after my podcast when we just talked about music.
 We had the exact same taste, but he knew 1000 times more.
 I could listen to him talk about his experiences all day.
 Recording with Anton Fig and the late, great Mick Ronson.